Herminizer/Firi-API-Signature-Generator/README.md

 ### Required arguments:
 For authentication using HMAC-encrypted signature and ClientID (RECOMMENDED):
 - secretkey = 'Your Secret Key'
-- clientid = 'Your ClientID
+- clientid = 'Your ClientID'
 For authentication using non-encrypted API Key.
 To avoid unintended use of API Key, var encryption must be set to 'False'.
 (NOT RECOMMENDED):
 - apikey = 'Your API Key'
 - encryption = False